vosaul/status.im/source/technical/FAQs.md

 Our current approach allows us to get bleeding edge tech and stability of geth whilst maintaining a single codebase.

 ## I would like to contribute to the project, where would you suggest I start?
-Best place to start is by [downloading Status itself](https://status.im/nightly/) and playing with it.
-You can install our Android nightly builds from here, or join us in [chat.status.im](https://chat.status.im) to ask for access to our iOS builds through TestFlight.
+Best place to start is by [downloading Status itself](https://status.im/get) and playing with it.
+To install Status on iOS, download and install Testflight first and then open the [iOS link](https://status.im/get) on your phone.

 If you're a DApp developer, head over to those [docs](intro_dapps.md).
 If you are a mobile developer yourself and love functional languages, then build Status [yourself](build_status.md) and start submitting those PRs.